Buyers

 Electricity is one of the most important utilities in Ottawa and is used for powering lights, appliances, and heating and cooling systems.
 Some homes are heated with natural gas.
 You need to set up an account with your local gas and power company.

-The electricity supply in Ontario is generated from two sources, i.e., nuclear and hydroelectric power.
-That is why electricity utilities are often called hydro in Ottawa.
-Some electricity is also generated through wind and solar power.
+The electricity supply in Ontario continues to be generated primarily from nuclear and hydroelectric power, which is why electricity utilities are called “hydro” in Ottawa.
+Wind and solar power generation continues to expand.

 Gas